 Applying to College or University

 We will try to make sure you have the information you need to get into college or university through any one of our ten centres.
-You can contact Myra McCabe, Senior Student Support Officer with any questions you have.
+You can contact our Admissions Team with any questions you have.
 You can do this as early as S2 when you are choosing your subjects right up until you register at the College or University

-If you would like to visit West Highland College UHI, we have regular open days or you can contact Myra McCabe to organise an individual campus tour.
+If you would like to visit West Highland College UHI, we have regular open days or you can contact the Admissions Team to organise an individual campus tour.
 You might like to start by ordering a Prospectus to have a browse at our courses.